ggommes/End-to-End-Data-Project-Dental-Clinic-Performance/README.md

 # Project Background

 I was a dentist and co-owner of a dental clinic in Lajeado, Rio Grande do Sul, Brazil, which has been providing comprehensive dental care for six years.
 The clinic’s business model is built on a broad range of services, with orthodontics (braces) as a key revenue driver due to its recurring monthly income from patient consultations.
 Implant rehabilitations represent the highest-value procedures, complemented by a wide range of general dentistry services.
-This project was mande to analyze data and metrics from 2020 to 2025 and provide actionable insights and recommendations to the continuing partners.
+This project was made to analyze data and metrics from 2020 to 2025 and provide actionable insights and recommendations to the continuing partners.

 Based on the extracted data and the clinic's operational context, this analysis will deliver insights and recommendations across four critical areas: